German documentary on Murnau photos

 alinanubeAThotmail.com

-101., website created by Melaney Welch Moisan, from
+the 101st Cavalry :, www.trackingthe101st.com website created by Melaney Welch

 Dear Olivier Rempfer,

-site.
-I have an uncle who is no longer living, Franciszek Buczek,
+for your site.
+I have an uncle who is no longer living, Franciszek

-sent from there which has a letter to his brother Alexander Buczek,
+of an envelope sent from there which has a letter to his brother

 John Buczek, October 9, 2007

-monthly paper "Wiedza i Zycie" (Science and Life) and
+in the polish monthly paper "Wiedza i Zycie" (Science

-was immediately struck by the mention of POW Camp Murnau.
-I visited
+and Life) and was immediately struck by the mention of POW Camp

-your site and recognized some of the pictures - or buildings
+Murnau.
+I visited your site and recognized some of the pictures

-1939 until the liberation.
-He even participated as an amateur
+in Murnau from 1939 until the liberation.
+He even participated

-actor in most of the plays at the camp theater!
-After the liberation
+as an amateur actor in most of the plays at the camp theater!

-he came to Italy and joined the polish forces stationed there,
+After the liberation he came to Italy and joined the polish forces

-later studied veterinary science in Bolonia (and obtained his
+stationed there, later studied veterinary science in Bolonia

-decision he later came to regret sometimes) and from then on
+ruled Poland (a decision he later came to regret sometimes) and

-worked as a veterinary doctor in Pulawy and Lublin until his
+from then on worked as a veterinary doctor in Pulawy and Lublin

 Anyway, the main part of the war he spent in Murnau.
 I havent